sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

     | forall x.
 Impure (h (Hefty h) x) (x -> Hefty h a)
 ```

-It appears to combine a higher-order version of `Coyoneda` called `HCoyoneda`.
-When broken down:
+It seems that this is composed of something like a higher-order version of `Coyoneda`, called `HCoyoneda`.
+When broken down, it looks like this:

 ```haskell
 type Hefty h = Hefty' (HCoyoneda h)